Introduction to High-Performance Computing: Setup

 3. Click Terminal.

-Usually the terminal is already a button on your desktop.
-The icon is commonly depicted as monitor with a black screen
+The terminal is usually a button on your desktop.
+The icon is commonly depicted as a monitor with a black screen

 Downloading the materials